spotlightpa/poor-richard/content/news/2024-11-06-SPLHOUSEWATCH24.md

 HARRISBURG — Control of the closely divided Pennsylvania House is on the line, with just one race still undecided.

-At the moment, Democrats hold 102 seats in the 203-member chamber, giving the party control over the agenda and critical committees.
+This session, Democrats hold 102 seats in the 203-member chamber, giving the party control over the agenda and critical committees.

 All seats were on the ballot Tuesday.
+As of Thursday, Democrats had won 101 races and Republicans had won 101.

 Not in question is which party will control the state Senate: Republicans currently hold 28 of 50 seats, and unofficial results indicate they will at least keep their majority.